jstewmc/gravity/README.md

 }
 ```

-You'll define the service in a Gravity file (`$g`, the standard abbreviation for [gravity](https://en.wikipedia.org/wiki/Standard_gravity), is a magic variable in Gravity files, and PHP's `::class` constant is a convenient way to identify services):
+You'll define the service in a Gravity file:

 ```php
 # /path/to/project/.gravity/services.php